toledy/spotify/advanced_models.md

-## Section 2.
-Model Score Function
+## Model Score Function

 Here, we choose 6 metrics to evaluate our models:

 1) **$R^2$ - R Squared** = measures how well future datasets are likely to be predicted by the model.
 The score ranges from negative (because the model can be arbitrarily worse) to a best possible value of 1.0.
 Usually, the bigger the $R^2$, the better the model.
-Yet we do acknowledge the tedency of over-fitting with $R^2$ as with more predictors, it will only remain constant or increase.
+Yet we do acknowledge the tedency of over-fitting with $R^2$ as with more predictors, it will only remain constant or increase for the training set.

 $$R^2(y, \hat{y}) = 1 - \frac{\sum_{i=0}^{n-1}(y_i-\hat{y}_i)^2)}{\sum_{i=0}^{n-1}(y_i-\bar{y})^2}, n = \text{sample size}$$